 Please note: If you die in your house you will spawn outside the portal, retaining all of your items.

 Edit SectionBuilding a house

 To start building your house, it is essential that you are in building mode.
-If you didn't enter your house in building mode, open the game settings interface, find the 'House Options' checkbox in the top-right of this menu and toggle it on.
+If you didn't enter your house in building mode, open the game settings interface, find the 'Building Mode' checkbox in the top-right (under the 'House Settings' heading) and toggle it on.
 If you have a bank PIN, you will be prompted to enter it here.